Right to Work Check: Employer Compliance Guide

 d.
 Casual Workers and Zero-Hours Contracts: Even workers on casual or zero-hours contracts, where there is no guaranteed minimum number of hours, must have their right to work checked.

 f.
 Volunteers: In some cases, volunteers and unpaid interns may also require a right to work check, especially if there is a contractual obligation or expectation of work similar to that of paid employees.
+For genuine volunteers with no contractual obligation to perform work and no expectation of payment, there is no strict legal requirement to conduct a check, although many organisations choose to do so as a matter of good practice.

 In practice, employers may encounter more complex circumstances where the right to work may not be straightforward or immediately clear.
 For example: